Data-Science-for-Linguists/Document_Clustering/README.md

 - Hierarchical clustering
 - Cluster labeling (folder names)

-For this project, I decided to investigate clustering and labeling.
+For this project, I decided to focus on clustering and labeling.
+K-means and Hierarchical methods were investigated.
-A brief description of your project

 ## Dataset
 For this project, I utilized a 12GB text dump of wikipedia found [here](https://dumps.wikimedia.org/backup-index.html).
 Since the clustering is unsupervised, it isn't necessary to run the algorithms on the entire dataset, though I eventually will do so.
 In the [data](data) folder are a small sample of JSON files of wikipedia articles.